Vantiq/vantiq-extension-sources/jdbcSource/README.md

 In order to interact with the JDBC Source, one option is to use VAIL to select from the source.
 To do this, you will need to specify the SQL Query you wish to execute against your database as part of the WITH clause.
 The SQL Queries used here must only be **SELECT STATEMENTS**.
 The data will be returned as an array of the resulting rows.
-The following is an example of a Procedure created in the VANTIQ IDE querying against a JDBC Source.
+The following is an example of a Procedure created in VANTIQ Modelo querying against a JDBC Source.

 ```
 PROCEDURE queryJDBC()

 try {
     // Normal SELECT Statement in VAIL, but using WITH Clause is important.
-	var count = 0
     SELECT * FROM SOURCE JDBC1 AS results WITH
     // WITH Clause specifies the query, whose value is the SQL Query.
     // This parameter must be named 'query'.